aptech/docs/docs/mlmt/maxlikmt.rst

     :param par: An instance of a PV structure.
 Constructed using the "pack" functions.
     :type par: PV structure instance

-    :param ...: Optional arguments that will be passed to the user provided log-likelihood function.
-They can be any GAUSS data type.
+    :param ...: Optional input arguments.
+They can be any set of structures, matrices, arrays, strings required to compute the function.
+Can include GAUSS data types or a DS structure for dataset manipulation.
+Specific usage depends on the requirements of the `logl`.
-    :type ...: Various
+    :type ...: various

     :param data: Optional DS structure.
 This parameter allows the function to interact with GAUSS datasets directly.
     :type data: structure